Erdogan: Turkey to remain guarantor of reunified Cyprus

 “As long as the dialogue remains alive and as long as there are steps demonstrating a willingness to negotiate, I’m hopeful,” Anastasiades told reporters.

-Turkey has more than 35,000 troops stationed in the island’s Turkish speaking north of Cyprus since 1974 when it invaded in response to a coup aiming at union with Greece.
+Turkey has more than 35,000 troops stationed in the island’s Turkish-speaking north of Cyprus since 1974 when it invaded in response to a coup aiming at union with Greece.

 Security is central to a reunification deal because it goes to the heart of Greek and Turkish Cypriot fears.